This is the best Sweet Potato Casserole with pecans you’re going to find! Sweet and rich, it’s the perfect side dish for your holiday table!

 This classic dish is vegetarian, so a great side for anyone at your Thanksgiving table who is looking for a meatless option.
 It’s also a hearty side dish that is easy to double or triple depending on how many people you plan to serve.

-Like most of us, I have tried many, MANY sweet potato recipes over the years, but I don’t think I could stray from this simple recipe.
+Like most of us, I have tried many, MANY sweet potato recipes over the years, but I don’t think I could stray from this simple recipe for Thanksgiving dinner.
 It truly is amazing and you will find yourself eating it for breakfast the next morning.
 I always do!

-This easy Sweet Potato Casserole with Pecans recipe is packed with vitamin C, but also one of the new recipes that your family will love.
+This easy Sweet Potato Casserole with Pecans recipe is packed with vitamin C, but is also one of the new recipes that your family will love.
 It will easily become one of their favorite side dishes.
-It’s a dessert-like side dish that they won’t be able to get enough of!
+A dessert-like side dish that will be a big hit!

 4 1/2 cups sweet potatoes, cooked and mashed